In 2005, a 15-year-old girl accused 25-year-old Richard Armstrong of sexually assaulting her on two occasions in Otsego County, Michigan.

-Following a hearing for a new trial, the trial court judge found that the defense attorney’s performance was objectively unreasonable, but wasn’t sufficiently prejudicial to require a new trial.
-His trial had been fair, the judge ruled.
+Following the hearing, the trial court judge found that the defense attorney’s performance was objectively unreasonable, but wasn’t sufficiently prejudicial to require a new trial.
+Armstrong's trial had been fair, the judge ruled.

 On January 18, 2011, the Court of Appeals affirmed Armstrong’s conviction.
 The court held while the failure to admit to phone bill “was based on an erroneous belief that the complainant’s testimony alone could lay the foundation for admission of the records and not sound trial strategy,” the defense lawyer had “mounted and elicited a number of attacks” against the victim’s credibility.